Australia is fortunate to be free from many weeds that may harm our primary industries and environment.

 All tropical and sub-tropical areas of Australia have climates that suit tropical weeds.

 The National Tropical Weeds Eradication Program targets 5 weed species.
 These species could significantly impact agriculture and the environment in these regions.
 They could cause irreversible ecological damage to important rainforest regions.
-This includes the Wet Tropics World Heritage Area.
+This includes the Wet Tropics World Heritage Area in North Queensland and some northern parts of NSW.

 Detection in Australia

-The 5 species under eradication were detected between 1997 and 2017.
+The 5 species under eradication were detected after 1997.

 Limnocharis flava was detected in far north Queensland in 2001.

-It’s managed across 6 Local Government Areas (LGAs) – Cairns, Tablelands, Mareeba, Douglas, Cassowary Coast and Townsville.
+It’s managed across 6 Local Government Areas (LGAs) in north Queensland – Cairns to, Tablelands, Mareeba, Douglas, Cassowary Coast and Townsville and areas near Mackay.
+It has also been detected and destroyed in NSW and the Northern Territory.

 All Miconia species were declared noxious in Queensland in 1997.
-Eradication efforts began across the state.
+Eradication efforts began across the state and in Northern parts of NSW.

 Miconia calvescens was detected in 1997.
-It’s managed across 5 LGAs in Queensland – Cairns, Cassowary Coast, Douglas, Mareeba and Tablelands.
+It’s managed across 5 LGAs in Queensland in Cairns, the Cassowary Coast, Douglas, Mareeba and Tablelands.
 It’s also being managed across 4 LGAs in NSW – Byron, Lismore, Northern Rivers and Tweed.

 Miconia nervosa was detected in 2004 in Whyanbeel (Douglas shire) in the Daintree National Park.